PandiaJason/SPICE-ns/Readme.md

 ### 📊 Try Our ns3 Traces of SPICE-ns

-- **SimulationScripts:** This directory contains the simulation scripts used to generate mobility traces for celestial bodies within the solar system using SPICE-ns integrated with ns-3.
+- **Outputs:** This directory contains the simulation scripts used to generate mobility traces for celestial bodies within the solar system using SPICE-ns integrated with ns-3.

 #### How to Use